pogosandbox/necrobotvisualizer/README.md

 ## Config

-Click on the small icon on the top right of the app.
+Click on the small settings icon on the bottom right of the app.
 The important thing is websocket url and port.
 Default is also bot default so it should just work.
 You can also choose local for Pokemon name display.